davidvonthenen/proposals/2017_MESOSCON_EU/HowMesosCanHelpWithYourDivorce.md

 David vonThenen
 david.vonthenen@dell.com

-David vonThenen is an Open Source Engineer at {code} by Dell EMC.
+David vonThenen is an Open Source Engineer at {code}.
 The {code} team lives and breathes Open Source by making contributions to the community in a wide variety of projects ranging from Apache Mesos, Docker, Kubernetes, and storage orchestration platforms.
-Prior to joining {code} by Dell EMC, David was a technical architect and development lead for a Backup/Recovery solution with a heavy focus in the virtualization space, VMware in particular.
+Prior to joining {code}, David was a technical architect and development lead for a Backup/Recovery solution with a heavy focus in the virtualization space, VMware in particular.

 **Abstract Title**
 How Mesos Can Help With Your Divorce